The Last Days of American Crime: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 15 out of 100, based on 12 critics, indicating "overwhelming dislike".

 Variety wrote that critics panned the film as "a derivative work that has nothing to say" and that the timing of its release with the murder of George Floyd and the related protests was "a disaster".
 David Ehrlich of IndieWire gave the film a "D−" and said, "[it's] not just because Olivier Megaton's agonizingly dull Netflix feature is 149 minutes long (a crime unto itself).
 While there's never really a good moment to introduce a bad movie into the world, this hollow and artless dystopian heist dreck is also a victim of its own relevance."
 Peter Debruge of Variety called the film "gory, excessive and frequently incoherent" and wrote: "In light of everything that's going on, The Last Days of American Crime seems woefully out of touch, inadvertently offensive (a brutal fight scene in which Copley chokes Shelby seems oblivious to the legacy of real-world police brutality) and like some sloppy relic of what once passed for entertainment."
 Bilge Ebiri, writing for Vulture, described the film as "yet another insipidly sleazy, lizard-brain shoot-’em-up that through its very dullness demonstrates how rote such ghastly fare has become in our culture", and concluded: "The Last Days of American Crime offers nothing you haven’t seen any number of times before; it just offers a lot of it."

 Jesse Hassenger of The A.V.
-Club gave the film a grade of C−, writing: "In its final hour, The Last Days Of American Crime finally gets down to the business of its big heist, revealing both the propulsive entertainment value the filmmakers have been inexplicably stalling and the thinness of the whole enterprise."
+Club gave the film a grade of C−, writing: "In its final hour, The Last Days of American Crime finally gets down to the business of its big heist, revealing both the propulsive entertainment value the filmmakers have been inexplicably stalling and the thinness of the whole enterprise."